peterpo2/AIPharm/README.md

 data, and an AI chat assistant powered by OpenAI.
 The goal is to help you explore a realistic e-commerce experience that includes medical product browsing, ordering, and conversational support.

+> **Current version:** 0.1.0 (January 2025)

+### 0.1.0 release notes
+- Version banner added to the storefront footer so visitors always know which release is running.
+- Documentation refreshed with AI agent guidance and up-to-date setup instructions.
+- Verified that no client-side caching layer is active yet—see the new performance notes if you plan to add one.

 This README keeps the original project context while adding step-by-step setup guidance for newcomers.
 If you follow each section in order you will have the project running locally.